lee5378/cyber_careers/README.md

 - Red Siege Infosec
 - TrustedSec

-Credit goes to Sai Sharma for the below recommendations.
+Credit goes to Sai Sharma for the above Discord recommendations.

 ## Full Directory of All Cyber Conferences